New York: London: Tokyo:

 1. Monitor Your Trademark

-• Competitors’ marketing materials and product lines.
+• Examine competitors’ marketing materials and product lines for similarities.

 2. Educate Your Team